Here’s a quick question for you:

 Google Slides is great if you’re already invested in other Google tools like Docs, Forms, and Sheets.

-It’s also arguably the most accessible.
+As one of the most-used alternatives to PowerPoint, it is also arguably the most accessible to create, share, and download presentations in different file types.
 Not only is it free to use for all personal users (enterprises can unlock more features through G Suite), but it’s also available on both browsers and mobile devices.

 Slides’ integration with Google Drive, Docs, and Sheets means that importing audio and video files, managing presentations, and collaborating on projects with teams is a breeze.